s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 #### <b>Title:</b> How To Add Transition Duration To A Dropdown Css Menu?
 <blockquote>
-  I just wanted to know if it is possible to add a transition duration to a dropdown menu.
-I have been looking for an answer online for a while but all I could find is some bootstrap and javascript codes in order to execute this feature.
+  "I just wanted to know if it is possible to add a transition duration to a dropdown menu.
+I have been looking for an answer online for a while but all I could find is some bootstrap and javascript codes in order to execute this feature."
 </blockquote>

 ```